Listed below are the most common questions asked about Matroska.

 3. Well documented for above two purposes.

-1. Implementation of Ogg to hold video, other audio codecs, and a type
+1. Implementation of Ogg to hold video, other audio codecs, and a type of subtitle.

 2. Implements Chapter support.